King's Inch Road Sewer Upgrade

 Scottish Water is upgrading nearly a kilometre of a vital strategic sewer main running between Renfrew and the Shieldhall Waste Water Treatment Works in Glasgow.

-Work began at the beginning of February 2024 and is expected to take approximately 10 months to complete.
+Work began at the beginning of February 2024.

 At a Glance